gvwilson/sensibleadventures/bookster/new.md

 She made a face.
 "Kind of like asking whether your fingers'll do something about your thumb, isn't it?
-But you mark me---things keep going on like this, the captain'll have to do something whether he wants to or not."
+But you mark me---things keep going on like this, the captain will have to do something whether he wants to or not."

 Whether he wants to or not...
 It had never occurred to Erileine that